openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

    * Provides AAPS alerts and Nightscout announcements for expiration, shutdown, low reservoir based on the defined threshold units.
    * Note: An AAPS notification will ALWAYS be issued for any alert after the initial communication with the pod since the alert was triggered.
-   * Dismissing the notification will NOT dismiss the alert UNLESS automatically acknowledge Pod alerts is enabled.
+   * Dismissing the notification will NOT dismiss the alert UNLESS automatically acknowledge pod alerts is enabled.
-   * To MANUALLY dismiss the alert you must visit the Omnipod (POD) tab and press the ACK ALERTS button.
+   * To MANUALLY dismiss the alert, you must visit the Omnipod (POD) tab and press the ACK ALERTS button.

 * Expiration reminder: Pod expiration reminder set to trigger when the defined number of hours before shutdown is reached.
 * Hours before shutdown: Defines the number hours before the active pod shutdown occurs, which will then trigger the expiration reminder alert.